-Generally, Judge Sotomayor is considered a centrist and pragmatist, in the mold of a Justice Souter.
-An extensive review of her record reveals that she has had very little exposure to, or experience in federal Indian law.
+As reported in the last update, Judge Sotomayor is considered a centrist and pragmatist, in the mold of a Justice Souter.
+NARF conducted an extensive review of her record which reveals that she has had very little exposure to, or experience in federal Indian law.
 Our research of her years as an Assistant District Attorney, as an attorney in private practice, or as a federal district court judge has not uncovered any cases dealing with issues pertaining to Indians or Indian tribes.
 During her tenure on the Second Circuit, Judge Sotomayor participated in only a handful of cases involving Indians, Indian tribes, or issues involving some aspect of federal Indian law.
 NARF has prepared a memo which provides more background information and a summary of her Indian law cases, a copy of which can be obtained by contacting Richard Guest at richardg@narf.org.